-BIO 330 Gross Anatomy
+BIO 330 4 credits Fall Gross Anatomy

 A regional approach is utilized to thoroughly explore the gross anatomical structures of the human thorax, abdomen, extremities, head and neck.
 Concepts regarding the relationship of structure to function are taught through lecture and supplemental laboratory exercises involving virtual dissection.
 Prerequisite: BIO 210